 - Community buildings

 - Convention centers

-- Recreational venues, including public pools and marinas
+- Recreational venues, including public pools, water parks, and marinas

 - Senior citizen centers